redpanda-data/helm-charts/charts/redpanda/README.md

 ### [resources.memory.container](https://artifacthub.io/packages/helm/redpanda-data/redpanda?modal=values&path=resources.memory.container)

 Enables memory locking.
 For production, set to `true`. enable_memory_locking: false  It is recommended to have at least 2Gi of memory per core for the Redpanda binary.
 This memory is taken from the total memory given to each container.
-The Helm chart allocates 80% of the container's memory to Redpanda, leaving the rest for the Seastar subsystem (reserveMemory) and other container processes.
+The Helm chart allocates 80% of the container's memory to Redpanda, leaving the rest for other container processes.
 So at least 2.5Gi per core is recommended in order to ensure Redpanda has a full 2Gi.
 These values affect `--memory` and `--reserve-memory` flags passed to Redpanda and the memory requests/limits in the StatefulSet.
 Valid suffixes: k, M, G, T, P, Ki, Mi, Gi, Ti, Pi To create `Guaranteed` Pod QoS for Redpanda brokers, provide both container max and min values for the container.
 For details, see https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed * Every container in the Pod must have a memory limit and a memory request. * For every container in the Pod, the memory limit must equal the memory request.

 **Default:** `{"max":"2.5Gi"}`